 If you own a car, you know that regular maintenance is key to keeping it running smoothly.
 Part of that maintenance includes regularly cleaning your ignition coil boots.
 Ignition coil boots are responsible for transferring spark from the ignition coils to the spark plugs.

 Over time, they can become caked with dirt and debris, which can impede their performance.
 Fortunately, cleaning your ignition coil boots is a relatively simple process.
-Here’s what you’ll need:
+Hereโs what youโll need:

-Once you’ve found them, use the compressed air to blow away any loose dirt and debris around the area.
+First, locate your ignition coils.
+Theyโre usually located near the engine block on the side of the cylinder head.
+Once youโve found them, use the compressed air to blow away any loose dirt and debris around the area.
 Next, take your brush and gently scrub away any remaining dirt on the surface of the boot.

-If there’s stubborn dirt that won’t come off with brushing, you can try using a cotton swab soaked in rubbing alcohol.
+If thereโs stubborn dirt that wonโt come off with brushing, you can try using a cotton swab soaked in rubbing alcohol.
 Just be careful not to damage the boot while doing so.
-Once you’ve removed all the dirt and grime from the surface of the boot, reattach it to the ignition coil and move on to the next one until all are clean!
+Once youโve removed all the dirt and grime from the surface of the boot, reattach it to the ignition coil and move on to the next one until all are clean!

-Wd40 on Coil Pack
+WD40 on Coil Pack

-If your vehicle has an ignition coil pack, you may be wondering if it’s okay to use WD-40 on it.
+If your vehicle has an ignition coil pack, you may be wondering if itโs okay to use WD-40 on it.
 The short answer is yes, you can use WD-40 on your coil pack, but there are a few things you should keep in mind.
-First of all, when using WD-40 on any kind of electrical component, it’s important to make sure that the area is clean and dry before applying the WD-40.

 This will help prevent any further corrosion or damage to the component.
-Once you’ve ensured that the area is clean, simply spray a light layer of WD-40 onto the coil pack.
-You don’t need to soak it, just a light coating will do.
+Once youโve ensured that the area is clean, simply spray a light layer of WD-40 onto the coil pack.
+You donโt need to soak it, just a light coating will do.

 Then allow the WD-40 to penetrate for a few minutes before wiping it off with a clean cloth.
 You may notice that your coil pack looks shiny and new after using WD-40 on it.
-That’s because the WD-40 helps displace moisture and prevents corrosion.
+Thatโs because the WD-40 helps displace moisture and prevents corrosion.

 So not only does it clean and protect your coil pack, but it also makes it look like new!